vriesm060/react-native-course/README.md

 }
 ```

-### Add a form to post data to the server
+## Add a form to post data to the server

-React Native form is build using Formik.
+To actually post the data to the NodeJS API, you need to make a form on the React Native frontend.
+This form is build using the **Formik** package.

 ```
 <Formik